Category Archives: Russian Royals

 • Evdokia Kirillovna (died 1682)

 In 1669, Maria Ilyinichna Miloslavskaya, the first wife of Alexei I, Tsar of All Russia, died due to childbirth complications following the birth of her thirteenth child who also died.
 Nineteen-year-old Natalya Kirillovna Naryshkina was picked as Alexei’s second wife during a bride-show, a custom of Byzantine emperors and Russian tsars used to choose a wife from among the most beautiful young women in the country.
 On February 1, 1671, the couple was married in Moscow.
-Alexei’s only surviving sons from his first marriage were the future Tsars Feodor III, who was disabled by an unknown disease that left him disfigured and partially paralyzed, and Ivan V, who had serious physical and mental disabilities.
+Alexei’s only surviving sons from his first marriage were the future Tsar Feodor III, who was disabled by an unknown disease that left him disfigured and partially paralyzed, and the future Tsar Ivan V, who had serious physical and mental disabilities.
 Alexei hoped his second marriage would give him a healthy son, and it did, Peter the Great.

 Marriage of Natalya and Alexei; Credit – Wikipedia